ms/buildtogether.tech/10-handover/index.md

 3. Be open about what, when, and why.
 :   Tell people that you're leaving and what the succession plan is as soon as
-    possible, which in practice means "as soon as you think you won't have to revise what you have said publicly".
+    possible, which in practice means as soon as you think you won't have to revise what you have said publicly.

 4. Leave for something.
 :   People who start things usually aren't good with idleness, and idleness tends